threader/PC-Tuning/docs/configure-amd.md

 - In the **Settings > Display section**, configure the following:

     - FreeSync - Has the potential to increase input latency due to extra processing.
-However, it has supposedly improved over time so feel free to test it yourself, your mileage may vary
+However, it has supposedly improved over time so feel free to benchmark it yourself, your mileage may vary
     - GPU Scaling - Off
     - HDCP Support - Disable (required for DRM content)